QubesOS/qubes-doc/user/advanced-topics/guivm.md

 The latter option assumes Intel graphics card (it has hardcoded PCI address).
 If you don't have Intel graphics card, please use the former method with `qvm-pci` (see [How to use PCI devices](/doc/how-to-use-pci-devices/)).

 > Note: Some platforms can have multiple GPU.
 For example on laptops, it is usual to have HDMI or DISPLAY port linked to the secondary GPU (generally called _discrete GPU_).
-In such case, you have to also attach the secondary GPU to `sys-gui-gpu` with permission option.
+In such case, you have to also attach the secondary GPU to `sys-gui-gpu` with permissive option.

 At this point, you need to reboot your Qubes OS machine in order to boot into `sys-gui-gpu`.